-While ceremonies take much longer to complete than the regular use of a spell does, often anywhere from a few minutes to several days depending on the situation, they offer the benefit of a +1 RS to the effective rank value of the spell so cast.
-Every benefit of a higher rank value applies to this enhancement, which is what truly makes a ceremony desirable to the average mage.
+While ceremonies take much longer to complete than the regular use of a spell does, often anywhere from a few minutes to several days depending on the situation, they offer the benefit of a +1 CS to the effective rank of the spell so cast.
+Every benefit of a higher rank applies to this enhancement, which is what truly makes a ceremony desirable to the average mage.

-In fact, this enhancement can be raised further if executed within a ceremonial area, to +2 RS.
+In fact, this enhancement can be raised further if executed within a ceremonial area, to +2 CS.
 A ceremonial area is a specially prepared zone attuned to the magic of a wizard's particular school; a magical grove for geomancers, a lab for alchemists, etc. All wizards learn how to make such zones during their 'basic training', but doing so isn't easy; it should take time.

 Or, alternately, it could be the subject of a special adventure or quest, which helps to acquire needed magical items or whatnot vital to its creation.
 Of all the possible types of wizards, only eclectic mages lack the training needed to perform ceremonies or build themselves a ceremonial area, but they may make use of the ceremonies and ceremonial areas meant for any other school (naturally).

 The most powerful kind of dimensional magic available, an entreaty involves a sorcerer calling upon magical items, extraplanar entities, other dimensions, or even metaphysical forces for power.
-That which may be entreated for power depends entirely upon the campaign setting, so ask your Gamemaster if you are interested in entreaties for power from the various sources of such throughout his or her multiverse.
+That which may be entreated for power depends entirely upon the campaign setting, so ask your Judge if you are interested in entreaties for power from the various sources of such throughout his or her multiverse.

-Entities the Gamemaster deems in sync with a wizard's character and motivations, or those who the wizard has properly research entreaties to (in other words, mages who master a specific entreaty spell related to such entities) are friendly for the purposes of this roll.
-Those who are unaware of this character or indifferent to his or her cause are considered neutral for the purposes of this ACT.
+Entities the Judge deems in sync with a wizard's character and motivations, or those who the wizard has properly research entreaties to (in other words, mages who master a specific entreaty spell related to such entities) are friendly for the purposes of this roll.
+Those who are unaware of this character or indifferent to his or her cause are considered neutral for the purposes of this FEAT.

 Entities that are at odds with a sorcerer's philosophy for some reason, but not specifically opposed to the character in particular, should be considered unfriendly on this roll.
 An entity that has a personal vendetta against a sorcerer is inherently hostile towards him or her, and will never grant them an entreaty unless doing so would be specifically beneficial to its goals - attempting such an entreaty is done at one's peril.

 Instead of just invoking a source of power for a pick-me-up, a mage may instead study said source of power in much greater detail.
 This almost invariably entails magical research of some sort, but it allows the mage to develop actual spells related to that which he or she is entreating for power.
-Such spells can come in the form of 'standard' magic spells or unique magical capabilities, and don't require Repute ACTs.
+Such spells can come in the form of 'standard' magic spells or unique magical capabilities, and don't require Popularity FEATs.

-As an example, say the Greek pantheon of gods is active in the Gamemaster's campaign.
+As an example, say the Greek pantheon of gods is active in the Judge's campaign.
 Perhaps a sorcerer in the campaign wishes to develop entreaties to Nike, the Greek goddess of victory.
 Reading about her online, the player finds she is a small winged goddess, who has a tendency to bless her favored mortals with luck.
 Using this information, the player can easily develop entreaties to reflect her nature and goals.

-Speaking with the Gamemaster, the player finds he can learn entreaties to Nike for flight (temporarily manifesting large, billowy wings to carry himself aloft), luck (either good or bad, depending on those who irk the ire of the mage), and shrinking (Nike is of Titanic descent yet six inches tall).
+Speaking with the Judge, the player finds he can learn entreaties to Nike for flight (temporarily manifesting large, billowy wings to carry himself aloft), luck (either good or bad, depending on those who irk the ire of the mage), and shrinking (Nike is of Titanic descent yet six inches tall).
 Additional, unique spells could reflect Nike's nature even more, such as her prowess with weaponry and her intolerance for incompetence.

 Of course, there are even more ways to wield entreaties.
 For one thing, a mage may decide to invoke more than one entity simultaneously when casting a spell.
-Doing this can add a further +1 RS to the spell which is being enhanced for every doubling of entities so named; for instance, invoking eight different death gods when casting a spell to kill one's arch-nemesis would add a +4 RS to its overall effect!
+Doing this can add a further +1 CS to the spell which is being enhanced for every doubling of entities so named; for instance, invoking eight different death gods when casting a spell to kill one's arch-nemesis would add a +4 CS to its overall effect!